fluxcd-community/helm-charts/CONTRIBUTING.md

 ## How to Contribute

-1. Fork this repository, develop, and test your changes
+1. Fork this repository, develop, and [test your changes](#tests-and-documentation-updates)
-1. Remember to run helm-doc (see the Makefile)
+1. Remember to run helm-doc (see the Makefile) and helm-changelog (as last command)
 1. Submit a pull request

 ### Technical Requirements